tidepool-org/handbook/Onboarding Documents/Communication and Transparency.md

 With increased individual flexibility, since we're all working at the same time less, it's important to go above and beyond in letting people know when we are around.

-### Calendar Updates

-If you're working remotely or from home, you should put a calendar event indicating where you are working from for all the time you are out of the office.

 ### Slack

 #### Slack Status